macaab26/infra-test/README.md

 ## Inicialization

-To start building all the solution, you have to execute the classical terraform commands (terraform init, terraform plan, etc), parametrized with the "dev.tfvars" as a variables file:
+To start building all the solution, you have to execute the classical terraform commands, parametrized with the "dev.tfvars" as a variables file:

 ```
 terraform init